chanzuckerberg/czid-web/DEV_GUIDELINES.md

 The following norms are particularly relevant to `czid-web`.
 - Use named exports rather than default exports
+  - The reason is because if you use named exports, you can always find all instances of a component's use by searching for that component's name.
+With default exports, the importing file can rename that component to anything, making it much harder to find where components are used.
+This matters when modifying code so that future developers can understand the impact changes to a component has throughout the application, or when a developer intends to remove old components.
   - yes: export const SomeComponent…
   - no: const SomeComponent…
           export default SomeComponent